LLNL/axom/src/docs/sphinx/quickstart_guide/the_code.rst

 Our Git repository contains the Axom source code, documentation, test suites and all files and scripts used for configuring and building the code.
-The repo lives in our
+The repository lives in our
 `CZ Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_.

 We use our `JIRA project space <https://lc.llnl.gov/jira/browse/ATK>`_ for